dlt-hub/verified-sources/sources/unstructured_data/inbox/README.md

 This is a dlt source that collects inbox emails and, if `attachments=True`, downloads attachments to a local folder based on the specified parameters.

-### inbox_messages
+### messages_uids

-This function connects to the IMAP server, logs in to the email account, and fetches email messages from the specified folder ('INBOX' by default).
+This is a dlt resource that connects to the IMAP server, logs in to the email account, and fetches email messages from the specified folder ('INBOX' by default).
+It yields a dictionary containing only message UID.

+### read_messages

+This dlt transformer resource takes an email message item from another resource (e.g. `messages_uids`) and fetches email messages using its UID.
 It yields a dictionary containing email metadata such as message UID, message ID, sender, subject, date, content type, and email body.

 ### get_attachments_by_uid

-This transformer function takes an email message item from another resource (e.g. `inbox_messages`) and extracts attachments from the email message using its UID.
+This dlt transformer resource takes an email message item from another resource (e.g. `messages_uids`) and extracts attachments from the email message using its UID.
 It connects to the IMAP server, fetches the email message by its UID, and saves attachments to the specified STORAGE_FOLDER_PATH.
-It yields the email item with the attachment file name and local file path.
+It yields the email item with the attachment content type, file name, and local file path.

 ## Example